seek-oss/braid-design-system/.changeset/curly-pots-switch.md

 Move `@types/react` to devDependencies

-Braid requires consumers to provide React, therefore they should also provide the appropriate version of `@types/react`, rather than whatever is installed in Braid.
+Braid requires consumers to provide React, therefore they should also provide the appropriate version of `@types/react` rather than rely on the version installed in Braid.